 The WRF based lightning threat forecast is a model-based method for making quantitative forecasts of fields of lightning threat.
 The algorithm uses microphysical and dynamical output from high-resolution, explicit convection runs of the WRF Model conducted daily during the 2011 Spring Experiment.
 The algorithm uses two separate proxy fields to assess lightning flash rate density and areal coverage, based on storms simulated by the WRF model.
 One field, based on the flux of large precipitating ice (graupel) in the mixed phase layer near -15C, has been found to be proportional to lightning flash peak rate densities, while accurately representing the temporal variability of flash rates during updraft pulses.
 The second field, based on vertically integrated ice hydrometeor content in the simulated storms, has been found to be proportional to peak flash rate densities, while also providing information on the spatial coverage of the lightning threat, including lightning in storm anvils.
-A composite threat is created by blending the two aforementioned threat fields, after making adjustments to account for the differing sensitivities of the two basic threats to the specific configuration of the WRF model used in the forecast simulations.
+A composite threat is created by blending the two aforementioned threat fields, which is then thresholded appropriately to ensure threat areal coverage is approximately accurate.